D.M.D. Program Application

 Please note: All students accepted to Tufts University School of Dental Medicine will be required to submit a completed Dean’s Certification of Disciplinary History form and have a criminal background check completed.
 All offers of admission are contingent upon the Admissions Committee’s favorable review of these items.

-Completion of coursework in upper-level Biology classes such as Anatomy, Genetics, Physiology, Microbiology, Immunology, Pharmacology and Histology.
+Completion of coursework in upper-level Biology classes such as Anatomy, Genetics, Physiology, Microbiology, Immunology, Pharmacology, Neuroscience and Histology.

 Immunization & Health Insurance Requirements